-I cut my own hair with a paring knife and a dull pair of scissors.
+I cut my hair with a paring knife and a dull pair of scissors.

-Suddenly, I feel gloomy in spite of her pink shirt and the trace of Dianthus on the wind, and I try and think of a song or something cool to say but nothing comes to me.
+Suddenly, I feel gloomy despite her pink shirt and the trace of Dianthus on the wind, and I try and think of a song or something cool to say, but nothing comes to me.